Quickstart

 10. Run It For Real

-To deploy the model into a running Grid backend (Redis required):
+To deploy the model into a running Grid, use the API URL for your Grid:

 -H "Content-Type: application/json" \